jeka-dev/working-examples/readme.md

-# A set of Jeka project examples.
+# A set of Jeka project examples

 __Note :__ This is recommended to fetch this repo IntelliJ IDE with [Jeka Plugin](https://plugins.jetbrains.com/plugin/13489-jeka) installed on.